 Deciding to use fillers should always be done for personal reasons, and never to fulfill someone else’s expectations.
 If you’re considering dermal fillers and you are a physically healthy non-smoker with a positive outlook and realistic goals for what fillers can achieve for you, then you may be a great candidate for dermal fillers.
 Ideal candidates will be committed to maintaining their skin health and overall physical health.

 In some cases, patients may achieve better results with a facelift, mid facelift, brow lift, or eye lift.
-However, dermal fillers are an excellent minimally invasive option when these surgeries are not yet needed.
+However, dermal fillers are an excellent minimally invasive option to enhance the face, nose, and mouth when these surgeries are not yet needed.

 READY TO GET STARTED?

 We invite you to schedule a consultation with Dr. Thompson